Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - preprosessing of state values (scaling)
 - augmenting the provided classes to allow hyperparameter and NN architecture changes on the fly, e.g. noise on/off
 - a new parameter multiple_update_steps to update multiple times per agent.step() if positive and to only update with \epsilon=1/abs(multiple_update_steps) if negativ
+- gradients of the critic are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.critic_local.parameters(), 1)
+- gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), 1)

 Implementations of fixed targets and experience replay buffer are unchanged compared to the code provided during the course.<br>
 All learning hyperparameters are compareable or only slightly adjusted (highlighted by bold face) compared to the solution provided during the course, i.e. <br>
 - n_episodes (int): maximum number of training episodes = 2000